MetOffice/lfric_core/documentation/source/how_to_use_it/testing/index.rst

 reasonable isolation.

-Be aware that "integration testing" is also used to refer to the testing of interaction between systems and so sits beyond "system testing" in out model.
+Be aware that "integration testing" is also used to refer to the testing of interaction between systems and so sits beyond "system testing" in our model.
-It will not be considered here but is mentioned in case you come across this usage.
+It will not be considered here but is mentioned for context.

 .. figure:: /how_to_use_it/images/testing_continuum.svg
    :alt: Diagram showing a continuous ribbon of unit testing to integration